This blog is being built along with a blogging framework for the entire Conundrum ecosystem.

 And following the rules of integration defined above, we find:

-If we substitute this result back into equation 4 we find:
+If we substitute this result back into equation 4 and solve for we find:

 Observational ranges for this value that we can observe much more reliably is between , giving us a margin of error of: